alecmcclean/alecmcclean.github.io/index.md

 	*Handbook of Matching and Weighting in Causal Inference*, 2023, [arxiv](https://arxiv.org/abs/2110.10532) \\
 	\* Equal contribution

-- **Incremental Propensity Score Effects for Criminology: An Application Assessing the Relationship Between Houselessness, Behavioral Health Problems, and Recidivism** \\
+- **Incremental Propensity Score Effects for Criminology: An Application Assessing the Relationship Between Homelessness, Behavioral Health Problems, and Recidivism** \\
 	L. Jacobs, ***A. McClean***, Z. Branson, E. H. Kennedy, and A. Fixler \\
 	*Accepted at the Journal of Quantitative Criminology*, 2023, [arxiv](https://arxiv.org/abs/2305.14040)